 The average American household spends approximately $1,411 a year on their electric bill due to their energy use.
 Solar energy has the potential to cut this down.
 It can completely cut your energy use in some cases, and you could save $1,411 a year.

 Within 6 to 9 years, you should start to see a return on your investment and will continue to save money long term.
+When it comes to budgeting – buying vs leasing your solar panels is another aspect to consider, as it can make your investment potentially easier.

 A Good Solar Savings Estimator